determined-ai/determined/docs/reference/deploy/master-config-reference.rst

  ``additional_resource_managers``
 **********************************

-For Kubernetes, cluster administrators can define additional resource managers to connect the Determined master service to remote clusters.
-For a single resource manager or to define the default resource manager, do not define this under ``additional_resource_manager``; instead, use the primary ``resource_manager`` key.
+Cluster administrators for Kubernetes installations can define additional resource managers for connecting the Determined master service with remote clusters.
+To define a single resource manager or designate the default resource manager, do not define it under ``additional_resource_manager``;
+instead, use the primary ``resource_manager`` key.

-Resource manager names must be unique among all resource managers.
+Resource manager names must be unique among all defined resource managers.

-Additional resource managers must have defined resource pools under them.
-Resource pool names must be defined and must be unique among all resource pools in all resource managers.
-Resource pools for each additional resource manager are not defined at the root level but rather their respective element in the resource manager list.
+Any additional resource managers must have at least one resource pool assigned to them.
+These resource pool names must be defined and must be distinct among all resource pools across all resource managers.
+You define resource pools for any additional resource managers within their respective elements in the resource manager list (not at the root level).

 For example, to define three resource managers (one default, two additional):